-Fred Goldsmith is a formally trained mediator, approved to serve as a mediator, arbitrator, and early neutral evaluator by the U.S. District Court for the Western District of Pennsylvania.
+Fred Goldsmith, serving Pittsburgh, PA, WV, OH & MA, is a formally trained mediator, approved to serve as a mediator, arbitrator, and early neutral evaluator by the U.S. District Court for the Western District of Pennsylvania.
 He is also listed as a qualified mediator by the West Virginia State Bar and serves as a member of the Alternative Dispute Resolution Committees of the Allegheny County Bar Association and the West Virginia State Bar, and the Arbitration and ADR Committee of the Maritime Law Association of the United States.

 Following graduation from Tulane Law School in 1990, Fred served as a law clerk to U.S. District Judge Howell Cobb of the Eastern District of Texas.
 He then worked as a defense attorney with two firms in Houston, focusing his practice on representing major and independent oil and gas companies, oilfield service companies, and commercial vessel operators in significant injury, death, and property damage cases arising from oil and gas drilling and production onshore and in the Gulf of Mexico.
 He also defended top tier recreational vessel manufacturers in product liability suits.